2010 Times Square car bombing attempt: Return to the U.S. and planning the attack

 After dropping his wife and children off in Saudi Arabia, he returned to the U.S. on February 3, 2010, on an Emirates flight from Dubai.
 U.S. authorities reportedly identified a money courier who helped funnel cash to Shahzad from abroad to finance the car bombing.
 There is no record of Shahzad having a legitimate job following his return.
 Despite this, he was able to pay rent for an $1,150-per-month two-bedroom apartment in Bridgeport, Connecticut, and had ready cash to pay for purchases associated with the attack, leading investigators to believe he was receiving outside funding, likely from the Pakistani Taliban.
 Shortly before the bombing attempt, Shahzad is known to have met with an unnamed person at a Dunkin' Donuts in Ronkonkoma, New York, who provided him with $4,000 cash.

 He began to purchase the ingredients for his bomb over an extended period of time to avoid detection; it is believed that this tactic was taught at the training camp in Pakistan.
 On March 8, he bought Silver Salute M88 fireworks from a store in Matamoras, Pennsylvania; he later made at least one call to the store from his burner phone.
-That month, he also purchased a new Kel-Tec 9mm Sub Rifle 2000 in Connecticut for $400.
+That month, he also purchased a new Kel-Tec 9mm SUB-2000 in Connecticut for $400.

 On April 24, Shahzad used Craigslist to facilitate the purchase of the 1993 Nissan Pathfinder.
 After inspecting the interior and cargo area, but not the engine, he paid $1,300 cash for the vehicle in the parking lot of a Connecticut shopping center.
 He declined the offer of a bill of sale.
 He later had the windows tinted to reduce outside visibility into the vehicle.
 He bought a second vehicle through Craigslist, a black Isuzu Rodeo, from a mechanic in Stratford, Connecticut.

 Shahzad reportedly watched streaming videos online to determine the day of the week and time that Times Square would be busiest, eventually settling on Saturday night at 6:30 pm.
 On April 28, three days before the attempted bombing, he drove the Pathfinder from Connecticut to Times Square, apparently in a dry run to figure out where he would park the vehicle during the attack.